tower120/ecs_mt/docs/archetype.rst

 Archetype
 ==========

 Archetype is unique combination of components.
+Entities with identical archetype stored in the same storage.
+Entity archetype can be changed runtime (see :doc:`world`).

-It represented by :cpp:class:`archetype` and :cpp:class:`archetype_typeinfo`.
+Archetype represented by :cpp:class:`archetype` and :cpp:class:`archetype_typeinfo`.

 :cpp:class:`archetype` contains compile-time information about acrhetype components.
 Also, internally contains precomputed :cpp:class:`archetype_typeinfo`, and has cast operator to it: